MuriloFP/PocketFlow-Tutorial-Codebase-Knowledge/docs/design.md

 > Notes for AI: Keep it simple and clear.
 > If the requirements are abstract, write concrete user stories

-**User Story:** As a developer onboarding to a new codebase, I want a tutorial automatically generated from its GitHub repository or local directory, optionally in a specific language.
-This tutorial should explain the core abstractions, their relationships (visualized), and how they work together, using beginner-friendly language, analogies, and multi-line descriptions where needed, so I can understand the project structure and key concepts quickly without manually digging through all the code.
+**User Story:** As a developer using AI agents in my development workflow, I want comprehensive technical documentation automatically generated from any codebase (GitHub repository or local directory), so that my AI agents can understand the project architecture, core abstractions, implementation details, and development patterns through semantic search during feature implementation.

 **Input:**
 - A publicly accessible GitHub repository URL or a local directory path.
 - A project name (optional, will be derived from the URL/directory if not provided).
-- Desired language for the tutorial (optional, defaults to English).
+- Desired language for the documentation (optional, defaults to English).

 **Output:**
 - A directory named after the project containing:
+    - A `project_overview.md` file with:
+        - Complete project summary and purpose
+        - Architecture overview and design patterns
+        - Technology stack and dependencies
+        - Development guidelines and conventions
+        - Navigation guide for AI agents
     - An `index.md` file with:
-        - A high-level project summary (potentially translated).
+        - Technical project summary
-        - A Mermaid flowchart diagram visualizing relationships between abstractions (using potentially translated names/labels).
+        - Mermaid architecture diagrams showing component relationships
-        - An ordered list of links to chapter files (using potentially translated names).
+        - Ordered list of links to detailed component documentation
-    - Individual Markdown files for each chapter (`01_chapter_one.md`, `02_chapter_two.md`, etc.) detailing core abstractions in a logical order (potentially translated content).
+    - Individual Markdown files for each core component (`01_component_name.md`, `02_another_component.md`, etc.) containing:
+        - Detailed technical specifications
+        - Implementation patterns and approaches
+        - Code examples and usage patterns
+        - Inter-component relationships and dependencies
+        - API interfaces and data structures

 ## Flow Design